 - You lack the systems your business needs.

 - You are in a phase of business that requires constant attention.

 I’ve experienced all three.

-I’ve taken important steps to make big changes in my business to support the kind of freelance lifestyle I want.
-With these changes, I went from working 16-18 hour days seven days a week and almost never taking a vacation, to never working nights and weekends and taking nearly nine weeks off each year.
-It wasn’t easy at first… But now I have a vacation system — specific steps I take to ensure that I can leave my business behind, enjoy myself, and not freak out about it.
+Luckily, over time, I learned to do things differently and went from working 16-18 hour days nearly seven days a week and almost never taking a vacation, to almost never working nights and weekends and taking nine weeks off each year.
+It wasn’t easy at first.
+But now I have a vacation system — specific steps I take each time I travel to ensure that I can leave my business behind, enjoy myself, and not freak out about it.

 Here are my best 11 tips for taking a vacation from your freelance business:

 Prepare yourself mentally to be away from your freelance business.
 A lot of the stress I had over taking a vacation was mental stress that I created.
 I was worried about not responding to email fast enough or not handling inquiries fast enough, worried a client may need me or they might hire someone else if I wasn’t available, etc. It was awful!

 Set aside time before your vacation to get all of your projects buttoned up, your affairs in order, and a plan in place for your return.
 Then put your mind at ease, let go of the worry, and embrace the time to relax and recharge.

 Part of eliminating vacation stress is preparing your freelance clients for your absence.
 They need to know when you will be gone, when you will be back, and what to do in the event of an emergency.
 I provide retainer clients my vacation schedule months in advance and all other clients at least two weeks in advance.
 I also communicate my availability during travel, what I am available for, and what do do in an emergency.